Hudson Yards (development): Submissions

 Brookfield's Skidmore, Owings and Merrill-designed master plan known as "Hudson Place" and "Hudson Green" proposed constructing 15 towers (four office and 11 residential/hotel) that would range in height from 300 ft to 1,280 ft.
 The buildings would include 7.4 e6sqft of office space and 4,000 residential units, including 400 devoted to affordable housing.
 "Hudson Place" encompassed the office component covering the eastern portion of the railyards while "Hudson Green" was residential-focused and planned for the western railyards.
 Individual towers would have been designed by SHoP Architects, SANAA, Thomas Phifer, Handel Architects, and Diller Scofidio + Renfro.
 The development would have also included two hotels, a cultural center, school, two parks (4.4 acres for Hudson Green and 3.4 acres for Hudson Place), and 100,000 sqft of space for the Children's Museum of Manhattan.

 Durst and Vornado hired FXCollaborative and César Pelli to design a development named "Hudson Center" which would have included 13 towers ranging from 250 ft to 1,200 ft tall.
 The development would be split between 6 e6sqft of office space and 6,500 residential units, 600 of which would have been affordable.
 The developers also would have included 12 acres of open space and a subterranean people mover system connecting the complex to Penn Station.
 Media company Condé Nast agreed to anchor the development by taking all 1.5 e6sqft of office space in the largest office tower and move from their headquarters at Durst's 4 Times Square in 2015.

 Extell, in a master plan designed by Steven Holl, proposed 11 towers with just two featuring office space and the rest devoted to 3,812 residential units.
 The company's proposal also featured 19.5 acres of outdoor space including an outdoor amphitheatre and a sculpture garden named after Sol LeWitt.
 The company also would have built a new ferry terminal on the Hudson River as well as a Long Island Rail Road stop at the site.
-Extell's proposal was fundamentally different than the others as they proposed constructing a suspension deck over the rail yards similar to a suspension bridge rather than the truss structure every other developer proposed.
+Extell's proposal fundamentally differed from the others' proposals, as they proposed constructing a suspension deck over the rail yards, similar to a suspension bridge, rather than the truss structure every other developer proposed.
 Extell claimed this method would be more cost-effective but the suspension structure also would not have been strong enough to support large buildings.
 Due to this, all of Extell's proposed towers were clustered at the edges of the site in order to sit on solid ground while the deck itself would hold only the proposal's open spaces and park.
 Other unique aspects included a central reservoir to collect stormwater, a geothermal cooling system, and cogeneration which together would reduce energy use by almost 50%.
 Writing in The Wall Street Journal, Ada Louise Huxtable praised the proposal, writing that it "could have the unity, character and potential beauty of a Rockefeller Center."
 The New York Times added to the praise, writing that the "proposal is the only one worth serious consideration."